bhavukjain1/bhavukjain1.github.io/_posts/2017-08-20-zomato-account-takeover-using-facebook-id.md

 categories: [Mobile Security]
 ---

 This was an issue, I reported to Zomato a few months back where an attacker could have compromised any user's account who had linked their Facebook with Zomato.
-And since most of the people uses Login with Facebook nowadays, I was actually able to gain access to over 1000s of user accounts.
+And since most of the people use Login with Facebook nowadays, I was actually able to gain access to over 1000s of user accounts.

 While performing login with Facebook on iOS app, this is the request that was sent to the server: